xeon123/python27-on-debian/README.md

-# python27-on-debian
+# README

 Script to install python 2.7 in a debian OS.
+Just run it in your OS.